jbiancot/ubuntu_lamp/README.md

 * Apache/2.4.18
 * PHP 7.0.22

-I have tried some Docker LAMP images but they fall short, in many cases they have just basic Apache/PHP packages and it is hard to extend, or they do not follow conventions, e.g: path for web files (.html, .php, .js) are different from the standard, etc.
+I have tried some Docker LAMP images but they fall short.
+In many cases, they have basic Apache/PHP packages and it is hard to extend from them, or they do not follow conventions, e.g: path for web files (.html, .php, .js) is different from the standard, etc.

 Then I have decided to tailor-made my own image trying to follow as much the Ubuntu's LAMP stack, this image uses the parent image (ubuntu:16.04)